rbtcollins/bitnami-docker/vcloud/redmine/README.md

 *It recommended that you reboot the VM after updating the system*

-Next we install Docker, followed by the Kubernetes `kubectl` command.
+Next install Docker

 ```bash
 $ curl -sSL https://get.docker.com/ | sh
 ```

-Set `K8S_VERSION` to the most recent Kubernetes release
+Now we install the Kubernetes `kubectl` command.
+Set `K8S_VERSION` to the most recent Kubernetes release.

 ```bash
 $ export K8S_VERSION=1.0.3